SecureSECO/SearchSECOController/readme.md

 ## Common errors on Windows
 - `Could NOT find Boost`:
    - Download Boost 1.76.0 (https://www.boost.org/users/download/) and extract it.
-   - Open a command prompt as administrator and navigate to `C:/Program files`.
+   - Open a administrative command prompt and navigate to `C:/Program Files`.
    - Run `mkdir Boost`.
    - Move the unzipped folder to this folder.
    - Navigate the command prompt to `C:/Program Files/Boost/boost_1_76_0`.